terpyderp/3C3-thing/README.md

 # HI
 This is my project for Cookie's Code Cup 3.
 If you don't know what that is, you can probably just ignore this lol.

+You can play it by going to https://terpyderp.github.io/3C3-thing/.

 # info

 This garbage program was made by terpyderp using Godot Engine.